 We are asking all patients to avoid coming to the surgery unless they have an appointment.
 If you normally collect your prescription from us please choose a pharmacy and we will send your prescription there.
 If you would normally submit a prescription request on paper you can post your request through the door, sending it to us via post or email it to us (request forms and email addresses can be found at the bottom of this page)

 We are continuing to process letters, referrals etc. but please be prepared for a slightly longer wait than usual, especially if yours is a routine request.

 We are not able to issue sick notes for people who are self-isolating due to coronavirus.
 However you can download and print a self-certification letter to give to your employer at the bottom of this page.

 The main door to the building is locked.
-Anyone coming through the door is required to answer some questions about their current health and have their temperature checked before they are allowed to come in.
-This is to prevent people who may have already caught the virus from passing it on to staff and other patients.
+All visitors are required to answer some questions about their current health and have their temperature checked before they are allowed to come in.
+This is to protect staff and patients.

-As far as possible appointments with GPs will be converted to telephone appointments.
+For the foreseeable future the majority of GP appointments will be conducted over the telephone.
 Unless instructed to come to the practice you should assume that you will receive a phone call from a doctor at around the time of your appointment.
 Please make sure your phone is charged and within reach at this time.

-Our phone lines are extremely busy at the moment.
-We are doing everything we can to keep answering calls and increase our telephone capacity however there are other ways to contact us.
+Our phone lines are extremely busy at the moment however there are other ways to contact us: